RanvierMUD/ranviermud/docs/dialogue.md

     some: Dialogue.Keywords.BACKSTORY,
     find: Dialogue.Keywords.BACKSTORY,
   }
+  prerequisite: Dialogue.Prereqs.hasMet // unimplemented as of yet...
-  dialogue: Dialogue.sequence([
+  dialogue: {
+    type: Dialogue.Types.RANDOM,
+    choices: [
-    '"This tavern was the most popular in the city, before the Awakening," he said.', '"I was a bit taller, then.
-More real," mutters the metahuman.', 'He sighs heavily, "It was not a good time for me."'
+      { say: '"This tavern was the most popular in the city, before the Awakening," he said.' }, { say: '"I was a bit taller, then.
+More real," mutters the metahuman.' }, { say: 'He sighs heavily, "It was not a good time for me."' }
-  ]),
+    ]
   }
+}
 ```

-This is an array of dialogue choices that will be cycled through from beginning to end based on the last one the NPC said.
-So, each time that this dialogue topic is triggered, the NPC will say the next bit of dialogue.

-Not sure if this will be done on a per-player basis or if the NPC will just rotate between dialogue choices regardless of which player triggered the dialogue, or if it will reset based on a timer.
-Will do a simple implementation for now.
+THE END...
+FOR NOW.